ltan2/YahtzeeMultiplayer/README.md

 # YahtzeeMultiplayer

 - This is a multiplayer Yahtzee game
-- This project was completed on Spring 2021
+- This project was completed on Spring 2021, but currently being updated